SMerchant1678/programmer-training/general/lessons/types/README.md

 ### str

-str stands for string, which is just some text, and is written by surrounding text with quotation marks (“ ”).
+str stands for string, which is just some text, and is written by surrounding text with quotation marks (“”).
 Other examples of string values:

-* “Nathan”
+* “Siddarth”
 * “3”
 * “some other random text”

 ### int

-int stands for Integer and represents any whole number.
+int stands for Integer and represents any real whole number.
 Other examples of int values include:
 * 1
 * 4*2
 * 100000